 In order to help you weigh each option and plan accordingly, we’ve compiled the following list of 5 ways to pay for your beloved elder’s home care needs.
 Of course, as with anything, there are pros and cons to consider with each option so it’s important to do as much research as possible.

-Long-Term Care Insurance – Since individuals who require non-medical in-home care are not sick in the traditional sense, traditional health insurance does not provide for these needs.
-Having a Long- Term Care Insurance policy in place prior to any major changes in the health and mobility of your loved one guarantees that they will have complete home care coverage assistance available if and when they need
+Since individuals who require non-medical in-home care are not sick in the traditional sense, traditional health insurance does not provide for these needs.
+Having a Long- Term Care Insurance policy in place prior to any major changes in the health and mobility of your loved one guarantees that they will have complete home care coverage assistance available if and when they need it.

-Veteran’s Benefits – The Veteran Aid & Attendance Pension program offers families and individuals an additional method of meeting home care costs.
+The Veteran Aid & Attendance Pension program offers families and individuals an additional method of meeting home care costs.
 Whether or not you or your family member qualifies for the A&A program, the VA allows households to deduct the annual cost of paying for in-home care when calculating their regular pension benefit.
-This annual cost is then used to calculate the benefit based on a new “countable income” and allows families earning more than the pension benefit to receive a disability income from the
+This annual cost is then used to calculate the benefit based on a new “countable income” and allows families earning more than the pension benefit to receive a disability income.

 Please note that Aaron’s Home Care may not be able to accept all of these forms of payment, depending on your location.
 Please contact Aaron’s Home Care office for more information.